 Something to note is if you do decide to cancel your coach membership, that fee you were getting charged (the $15.95) will change to a “preferred customer” fee for the same amount.

-Can You WIn Free Trips As A Beachbody Coach?
+Can You Win Free Trips As A Beachbody Coach?

 NO, and it was the most manipulated factor pushed towards me because the coach I signed up under knew I originally joined the Beachbody community to connect with other women.

 If you EARN your spot at the top level, they give you up to $1,200 in room credit, but you still have to pay for airfare, excursions, food expenses, and any additional room cost.
-And you have to be of a certain high ranking even to qualify, which means you have to sign up five people consecutively for months on end on top of signing up coaches under you.
+And you have to be of a particular high ranking even to qualify, which means you have to sign up five people consecutively for months on end on top of signing up coaches under you.

-The emphasis is on consecutively here, folks, because you can have signups per month for 15 straight months, and if you miss singing sooner up the next month, then you go back down to zero and lose your ranking.
+The emphasis is on consecutively here, folks, because you can have signups per month for 15 straight months, and if you miss singing sooner up the next month, you go back down to zero and lose your ranking.

-This also applies if someone you have signed up for doesn’t renew or skips on buying products, you lose them towards your monthly/weekly income required, which is needed to keep your rank.
+If someone you have signed up for doesn’t renew or skips on buying products, you lose them towards your monthly/weekly income required, which is needed to keep your rank.